Classifying additive smooth Fano toric varieties: Introduction

 In Section \ref{section:picard-two} we prove that every smooth complete toric variety $X$ of dimension $\dim(X) \geq 2$ and Picard number $\rho(X) = 2$ is additive, and also study certain projective bundles over Hirzebruch surfaces.

 In Section \ref{section:package-description} we describe the methods included in the \emph{Macaulay2} \cite{macaulay2} and give examples of usage.

 In Section \ref{section:applications} we apply our methods to classify smooth Fano toric varieties $X$ of dimension $\dim(X) \leq 6$ as (uniquely) additive or not, and match these results with existing classifications for $\dim(X) \leq 4$.
-This is noteworthy, since existential results for additivity of smooth Fano toric varieties had previously only been obtained for the case in which $\dim(X) \leq 3$ by Huang and Montero \cite{HuanMont2020Fano}, who used more geometric techniques.
+This is noteworthy, since existential results for additivity of smooth Fano toric varieties had previously only been obtained for the case in which $\dim(X) \leq 3$ by Huang and the second author \cite{HuanMont2020Fano}, who used more geometric techniques.

-Finally, in Section \ref{section:further-directions} we suggest some further directions and prove an enumeration result.
+Finally, in Section \ref{section:further-directions} we suggest some further directions and prove an enumerative result.